VictorOnink/Lagrangian-Transport-Scenarios/old_model_setup/README.md

 This contains the old model_setup prior to the restructuring, and it is essentially the same code as was used for [Onink et al. (2021)](https://doi.org/10.1088/1748-9326/abecbd).
-However, I would not recommend using the current code, as some parts are outdated, and others are now set up much more effeciently in the new setup within the `src` directory.
+However, I would not recommend using the current code, as some parts are outdated, and others are now set up much more efficiently in the new setup within the `src` directory.

 The files within are:
 - `DataSetup.py`: this contains all code for creating the model fieldset